 As you can see, there are a variety of ways to take a field such as Massage Therapy, which sounds fairly specific already, and create a distinct niche area that can attract Ideal Patients and set you apart from competitors.

 If you want to develop a marketing niche for your practice or business, let’s talk!
-Schedule a free 30-minute consult with me today.
+Find out more here.